A sparse spectral method for fractional differential equations in one-spatial dimension: Implementation notes

 For functions that are not contained in the first case, we turn to the techniques used in \emph{frame} theory \cite{Adcock2019}.
 Essentially, we find the coefficients of the expansion that optimally interpolate the values of $f(x)$ (or a linear operator applied to $f$) at a set of collocation points in a least squares sense.
 Consider the collocation points $\vectt{x} = (x_1,\dots,x_M)$.
 We note that the set of collocation points should include points outside the intervals in order to ensure the tails also match.
 The least-squares matrix for the dual sum space is given by:

 where $\{l_i\}$ are a set of linear operators.
 Common choices include the identity, e.g.~ $l_i[\Skd] = \Skd(x_i)$ or linear operators designed to emulate Riemann sums $l_i[\Skd] = (x_{i+1}-x_{i-1})\Skd(x_i)$.
-Similarly we compute $\vectt{b}_i = l_i[f]$ and we solve the following least-squares problem for the expansion coefficients $\vectt{f}$:
+Similarly we compute $\vectt{b}_i = l_i[f]$ and we solve the following least-squares problem for the expansion coefficients $\vectt{f}^*_{\vect{n}}$:

-so that $f(x) \approx \Skd(x) \vectt{f}$.
+so that $f(x) \approx \Skd(x) \vectt{f}^*_{\vect{n}}$.
 The same technique can be used to find expansions in $\Sk(x)$.
-It is well known that the least-squares matrix is ill-conditioned for increasing $M$, $K$ and $n$.
-However, we still recover suitable least squares solutions if we sufficiently oversample the collocation points and an adequate SVD solver is used.
+It is well known that the least-squares matrix in \cref{eq:LS} is ill-conditioned for increasing $M$, $K$ and $n$.
+However, we still recover suitable least squares solutions if we sufficiently oversample the collocation points and an $\epsilon$-truncated SVD solver is used, cf.~\cite[Sec.~5]{Papadopoulos2023}.
 We refer to the work of Adcock and Huybrechs for further details \cite{Adcock2019,Adcock2020}.

-\subsection{Approximate identity map from $S_n^+(x)$ to $S_n^*(x)$}
+\subsection{Approximate identity map from ${ \bf S }_n^+(x)$ to ${ \bf S }_n^*(x)$}

 In our method, we find the approximate solution expanded in the appended sum space.
 A requirement in some problems is to reuse the computed solution as part of the right-hand side of the next solve.
 Hence, after each solve, we must map the appended sum space expansion of our current iterate to the expansion in the dual sum space.
 Propositions \labelcref{prop:quasimatrix-operators} and \labelcref{prop:element-mappings} provide identity mappings for the sum space.
 Hence, it remains to map the coefficients of the functions found in the appended sum space that are not in the sum space.